Learn Life Money

 Automating your savings can help you budget your money.

-Say, for example, you put at least 30% of your income aside for your savings accounts; you can do automatic deposits so that you’ll never have a problem spending it.
+Say, for example, you put at least 30% of your income aside for your savings accounts.
+You can make automatic deposits so that you’ll never have a problem spending it.

 Remember, it’s better to plan ahead the percentage of your income you intend to save for your dream house while renting.